Site icon Discover Ninh Binh

 A scene of Vietnamese people visiting Trinh temple – Trang An During the TET holiday

-Every positive event that happens on the first day of the New Year is said to be full of blessings and luck for the rest of the year.
-One of the taboos on the first day of the lunar year is cleaning the home because it represents wiping away luck, fortune.
+People say that every positive event that happens on the first day of the New Year brings blessings and luck for the rest of the year.
+One of the taboos on the first day of the lunar year is cleaning the home as there is a chance you will be wiping away luck and good fortune.
 For a family who have lost a loved one in the preceding year, it is generally not acceptable to proactively visit friends and relatives during the Tet holiday as this may be unlucky for the owner.

 Mừng Tuổi

 Like their counterparts at Christmas, Vietnamese children look eagerly forward to the Tết festival not least because of the “Mừng Tuổi” .
 On the first day of the year, children in the family receive red envelopes containing money from their elders or adult relatives, their parent’s friends and anyone else who wishes to curry favor with the family.
-These small packets are known as “Lucky Money” and come with best wishes for a New Year, good health, rapid growth, and academic achievement.
+These small packets, known as “Lucky Money,” carry best wishes for a prosperous New Year, good health, quick growth, and academic success.

 Temple Visits